 Kashmir is divided among neighboring countries like India, Pakistan, and China.
 Indian territories are called Jammu and Kashmir and Ladakh.
 Pakistani territories are called Azad Kashmir and Gilgit-Baltistan.
 And Chinese territories are called Aksai Chin and the Trans-Karakoram Tract.

 1. Vaishno Devi Temple

-This Hindu temple is located in Katra at the Trikuta mountains.
-Vaishno Devi is also called Vaishnavi, Mata Rani, Trikuta and Ambe.
+This Hindu temple is located in Katra in the Trikuta mountains.
+Vaishno Devi is also called Vaishnavi, Mata Rani, Trikuta, and Ambe.
 Basically, they are the manifestation of Goddess Mahalakshmi.
 As per Hindu mythology, in the yuga of Treta, when Mother earth was ill-treated by demons and other horrible things, the Vaishnavi was created in the form of energies.
-Gauri, Lakshmi and Saraswati decided to combine their energies together so that they can defeat all the negative powers and wicked demons.
+Gauri, Lakshmi, and Saraswati decided to combine their energies together so that they can defeat all the negative powers and wicked demons.

 After all the destruction of demons, Goddess Vaishnavi was decided to stay on Mother Earth so that she can keep an eye on all evil things.
 Thus, Goddess Vaishnavi’s s temple was built and called Vaishno Devi Mandir.